j-info/ctfsite/walkthroughs/2024-02-13-Intelligence.md

 }
 ```

-So that script is looking DNS to find webserver names and then trying to connect using default credentials.
+So that script is looking at DNS to find webserver names and then trying to connect using default credentials.
 If it's successful nothing happens, if it fails it emails Ted Graves that the site is down.
 This makes me believe Ted is potentially an admin of some sort.

 Looking at the Users share gives us access to the c:\users directory and I recursively download all files, but nothing too interesting other than the user.txt flag, which I'll wait to grab when we get an initial foothold.